 Con: keeping animals on a farm requires you to be there 365 days a year.
 Unless you find a miracle farm sitter, there are no days off in farming… especially if you have to milk them as well.

-Con: keeping farm animals is hard work; making sure they have cool water in summer and unfrozen water in winter, feed them, relocate them if you’re rotating pastures,… Automatisation is possible, but costly.
+Keeping farm animals is hard work as well; making sure they have cool water in summer and unfrozen water in winter, feed them, relocate them if you’re rotating pastures,… Automatisation is possible, but costly.

 Required skills: if you’re going to work with animals, you need to know them inside out; if you haven’t got much experience, courses and additional workshops can be found all over the globe.